-That said, the zoo has several exhibits and encounters of animals that allow visitors to interact closely with animals.
+That said, the zoo has several exhibits and encounters with animals that allow visitors to interact closely with animals.

-Lorikeet Interactive Feeding and Observation Aviary that is only open in spring and summer, tortoise yard, wildlife stage, predator building, sea lions, flamingo lagoon are just but a few of the exhibits.
+Lorikeet Interactive Feeding and Observation Aviary is only open in spring and summer, tortoise yard, wildlife stage, predator building, sea lions, and flamingo lagoon are just but a few of the exhibits.

 Encounters include Ambassador Animals, Wildlife Show, Camel Rides, Flamingo Feeding, and Predator Zone Lion Training.

 All of these beautiful exhibits and encounters come with a little charged fee on top of your admission fee.